AnnabelWei/FinTech_AIAssistant_Development/Example.md

 # Install dependencies
 RUN pip install --no-cache-dir -r requirements.txt

 # Copy the rest of the application code to the working directory
 COPY . .

+# Command to run the application
+CMD ["python", "app.py"]

+# Copy the rest of the application code to the working directory
+COPY . .